sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ## What Could Be Added With More Time

-- A drill-through page allowing any practice or drug to be explored in full detail
+- A drill through page allowing any practice or drug to be explored in full detail
 - Direct NHSBSA pricing and tariff data, to properly investigate the cause of the January 2026 cost drop rather than only flagging it
 - Extending the same analysis to additional ICBs outside London, to see whether the "identical category ranking" finding holds true nationally